mschaller2/effective-couscous/proposal.md

 A way to retrieve this data could be using a custom hash table that stores Restaurants and Users, since that way, information could be interacted with quickly.

-Name each interface or class and briefly describe its function or purpose.

 ## Edit and Submit this file and any figures referenced by this document.